dongajay1305/android-recyclerview-example/README.md

 Libraries
 -----------
 (1)Movie List Screen.
-- Recyclerview with gridlayout manager used to show movie list.
+- Recyclerview with Gridlayout manager used to show movie list.
 - okHttp is networking lib for API calls.
 - Picasso is image loading lib.
 - Gson is JSON parsing lib.